SIMOUNIX/movie-pairing-recommender-system/README.md

 - Extracted relevant features including genres, actors, and ratings
 - Applied TF-IDF vectorization to movie features

+To simplify the process you can use the function `preprocess_datasets()` which will make all the modifications to the datasets and return the used variables.

 ## Recommendation Algorithm

 The system uses a two-step approach: